 My sister was reluctant to admit she does this as she thought what she was doing was strange.
 Maybe it is but I had to confess I do the same which made her really happy.
 Neither of us like the long streaky rashers we like the larger flatter rashers with one fat end and one thin one.
 But they take up a lot of space in the pan so we lie them side by side but also top to tail.
 This means you can get more in the pan, grill or oven.
 Have you ever done this?
 We’d love to know we are not the only ones.

 Need to Cook A Lot of Bacon?
-Cook it in the Oven
+Cook Bacon in the Oven

 Technically I cook my bacon in the Halogen and not the conventional oven because it is quicker and cheaper and so, so much easier.
 However, the principle is similar although the Halogen feels more like grilling than oven cooking.
 A good time to use the oven would be if you were adding spinach and egg to it as a whole meal and cooking together.
 However, if you are cooking it on its own in a conventional oven it is simple enough to do.